-The subtle differences between all the previous semantic relations are illustrated in detail, by means of several examples and a small case study, in Appendix A.
+The subtle differences between all the previous semantic relations are illustrated in detail, by means of several examples and a small case study, in [7].

 Once we are provided with appropriate notions to compare sets of orchestration models with choreography models, we study the problem of automatically deriving orchestration services from a given choreography, in such a way that the system consisting of these derived services conforms to the choreography.
-Next we consider deriving services by projecting the structure of the choreography into each involved service.
+Let us consider deriving services by projecting the structure of the choreography into each involved service.
 Each service copies the form of states and transitions of the choreography, though service transitions are labeled only by actions concerning the service.
 Unfortunately, if services are derived in this way then, in general, the resulting set of services does not conform to the choreography with respect to any of the proposed conformance notions.
-Let us consider Figure 4, depicted in Appendix A. Services 24, 25, and 26 are projections of the choreography 27 into each service regarded in the definition of 27.
-However, the composition of 24, 25, and 26 does not necessarily lead to the behavior required by 27.
-In particular, it could be the case that service 25 takes its right choice (i.e. it sends c to 26) while 24 takes its left choice (i.e. it sends b to 25), which is not allowed by 27.
-Moreover, if only messages appearing in choreography 27 are allowed in services then no alternative definition of 24, 25, and 26 allows to meet the requirement imposed by 27: Service 24 cannot decide whether it must send b or c to 25 because it cannot know the message sent by 25 to 26.
-The problem of investigating how we can design asynchronous communicating processes in such a way they will necessarily produce some behavior or reach some configuration have been tackled in several ways in the literature.
-For instance, [11] studies the problem of designing two asynchronous processes in such a way that their progress is guaranteed, while [8] studies the cases where we cannot define some communicating processes conforming to a given specification.
-We will make any choreography realizable by adding some control messages to the definition of services.
-These messages will allow services to know what is required at each time to properly make the next decision, according to the choreography specification.
-Next we reconsider our conformance relations under the assumption that these additional messages are allowed indeed.
+An example illustrating this problem is given in [7].
+In this example, in order to conform to the choreography, a service must take a choice that depends on another choice previously taken by another service.
+However, the latter service does not communicate its choice to the former in any way.
+In particular, if only messages appearing in the choreography are allowed in services then no definition of the required services allows to meet the requirement imposed by the choreography in this example.
+Next we reconsider our conformance relations under the assumption that additional messages are allowed indeed.
 That is, services are allowed to send/receive additional messages not included in the choreography.
 In order to avoid confusion between standard chorography messages and other messages, the latter messages are required to be different to the former.
-Regarding the definition of conformance relations, we require traces inclusion/equality again, though we remove additional messages prior to comparing sets of traces.
+The new versions of conformance relations require traces inclusion/equality again, though we remove additional messages prior to comparing sets of traces.